Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Verify that all drains (floor, sink, bar, bathroom) are clean and flowing.

-Your current team will need to step up their cleanliness during regular work hours, but because you may be operating on a skeleton crew because of the labor shortage, it’s probably better not to ask the wait staff to work longer than they have to to clean.
+Your current team will need to step up their cleanliness during regular work hours.
+However, even when you have to operate on a skeleton crew, it’s better not to ask the wait staff to work longer than they have to clean.

 Restaurant Cleaning Checklist (click to open)